 Sanctions will be designed to eliminate the Prohibited Conduct, prevent its recurrence, and remedy its effects.

 The Sexual Harassment, Abuse, and Assault Policy prohibits a broad range of conduct, all of which is serious in nature.
-In keeping with the University’s commitment to foster an environment that is safe, inclusive, and free from discrimination and harassment, the SHRBP has great latitude in deciding sanctions tailored to the facts and circumstances of each report, the impact of the conduct on the Complainant and surrounding community, and accountability for the Respondent.
+In keeping with the University’s commitment to foster an environment that is safe, inclusive, and free from discrimination and harassment, the SHRBP and Labor Relations have great latitude in deciding sanctions tailored to the facts and circumstances of each report, the impact of the conduct on the Complainant and surrounding community, and accountability for the Respondent.
 The range of possible sanctions include:

 - verbal or written warning;